Life in the Fugitive Fleet

 The GA housing allocation for a single, unsealed individual, is a CUR or bunk and locker in a barracks type environment.
 Sanitation facilities are communal and space is tight, very tight.
 For a sealed couple, without children, there are SBQ (Sealed Barracks Quarters) available.
 These are also a communal barracks area consisting of a double sized bunk and two lockers with a retractable privacy screen that allows the area to be closed off.
 All of these barrack type accommodations are called “The Commons” and can range from clean, warm and pleasant to cold, dingy and squalid depending on the ship and the deck they are located on.

 For families with children there are cubicle like cabins with several movable internal partitions.
-Not every ship has a full range of GA accommodations and changes in seal status can sometime result in couples having to move to another ship.
+Not every ship has a full range of GA accommodations and changes in Seal status can sometime result in couples having to move to another ship.
 Once again, if you want something more then GA, you must be willing to pay.
 Some jobs include upgraded living quarters as part of the job’s perks.

 Medical treatment in the Fleet is universally excellent.
 Whether you are GA or a Council Member you can expect equal treatment.
 Each and every individual, and his or her genetic code, is immensely valuable to humanity as a whole and therefore every effort is made to keep the individual healthy.

 Travel.
 Traveling between ships for civilians is not free.
 There are charges for shuttle transport that range from minimal for a seat on a regular route, to expensive for a trip that requires making a special stop.
-The Basic GA does not allow for ‘nonessential trips’ Trips needed due to new berthing assignments or to take up a new job will be accomodated but no more then two such per yahren.
+The Basic GA does not allow for ‘nonessential trips’ Trips needed due to new berthing assignments or to take up a new job will be accommodated but no more then two such per yahren.